Tom Malchow

-Thomas Andrew Malchow (born August 18, 1976), was an American competition swimmer who set a world record in the 200-meter butterfly in 2000, and was a 200-meter butterfly gold medalist in the 2000 Sydney Olympics.
+Thomas Andrew Malchow (born August 18, 1976), is an American retired competition swimmer who set a world record in the 200-meter butterfly in 2000, and was a 200-meter butterfly gold medalist in the 2000 Sydney Olympics.
 He competed for the University of Michigan, represented the U.S. in three Olympics from 1996-2004, and won a silver medal in the 200-meter butterfly at the 1996 Atlanta Olympics.

 Malchow was an only child born on August 18, 1976, in St. Paul, Minnesota, to father Tim, an attorney, and mother Mary Jo, a school teacher, and spent most of his youth growing up in the small Southeastern Minnesota town of Mendota Heights, a twin-cities suburb six miles South of St. Paul.

 Early swimming with Star Swim Team

 He began swimming early, to reduce the effects of chronic childhood asthma which later would be punctuated with bouts of pneumonia and occasional hospitalizations.
 From as early as seven years, he trained with Coach Paul Lundsten of the Star Swimming team, a member of United States Swimming, founded in 1980 by Lundsten and his wife Sue in greater St. Paul.
 Under Lundsten's mentorship, a coach who he credited with teaching him to swim butterfly, Malchow would eventually excel in state, zone and sectional meets.
 Having trained for several years with the Star Team, on August 10, 1990, in the 13-14 age group, he placed first in the Boy's 100 butterfly at the United States Swimming (USS) Central Zone Championships in Grand Forks, North Dakota, with a 1:01.53.